djmorton42/FakeLynx/README.md

 - **Realism**: Occasional "bad laps" or "great laps" for variety

 ### Performance Trends
-Each skater has a consistent performance trend (95-105% of average) to create realistic race outcomes where different skaters can win on different runs.
+Each racer has a consistent performance trend (95-105% of average) to create realistic race outcomes where different racers can win on different runs.